Czechs to fully reopen restaurants, bars, admit some foreign tourists | Health

 - Czech Republic

-Czech restaurants, bars, nightclubs, and other hospitality venues can serve customers indoors from Monday, Health Minister Adam Vojtech said on Friday, announcing a quicker-than-planned easing of COVID-19 restrictions following a court ruling.
+Czech restaurants, bars, and nightclubs can serve customers indoors from Monday, Health Minister Adam Vojtech said, announcing a quicker-than-planned easing of COVID-19 restrictions following a court ruling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)